 We’ll rage, we’ll roll our eyes, we’ll cheer, we’ll learn.
 And, I promise, we’ll have a lot of fun while doing it.

 That sounds cool.
 But, um, how will Power Plays do that?

-Three days a week — Monday, Wednesday, and Friday — Power Plays subscribers will get a mixture of exclusive reporting, one-on-one interviews, history lessons, news commentary, and analysis about the biggest issues surrounding gender in sports directly into their inbox.
+Every week, Power Plays subscribers will get a mixture of exclusive reporting, one-on-one interviews, history lessons, news commentary, and analysis about the biggest issues surrounding gender in sports directly into their inbox.
 (And there will be bonus newsletters, news permitting.)